ainani/sivt_tekton/README.md

 **Listing Pipelines and taskruns**
 ```
-Set the kubeconfig for the cluster.
+Set the kubeconfig for the cluster, by exporting the cluster kind file.
+For example:
           export KUBECONFIG=/root/tekton/arcas-tekton-cicd/arcas-ci-cd-cluster.yaml
 ```

 From tkn